 Coal is the dirtiest of the fossil fuels and produces the most emissions.
-If you are using coal you could consider moving to a cleaner and more efficient fuel such as natural gas or oil.
+If you're using coal you could consider moving to a cleaner and more efficient fuel such as natural gas or oil.
 Perhaps you might even want to go a step further and install a renewable source of heating.

-If your system uses oil, consider an oil buying club to take advantage of cheaper prices
+If your system uses oil, think about joining an oil buying club to take advantage of cheaper prices

-More than two-thirds of Northern Ireland households use oil boilers as their main source of heating and some are finding it difficult to budget for large one-off bulk deliveries of oil.
+More than two-thirds of Northern Ireland households use oil boilers as their main source of heating.
+Some are finding it difficult to budget for large one-off bulk deliveries of oil.
 Joining a local oil buying club is one solution to this problem.

-Oil buying clubs are designed to help consumers to reduce their costs by purchasing their oil orders in bulk as part of a group.
-By combining orders, club members can negotiate a lower price per litre than by ordering alone.
+Oil buying clubs are designed to help consumers to cut their costs by buying their oil orders in bulk as part of a group.
+By combining orders, club members can get a lower price per litre than by ordering alone.

 Upgrade your boiler

 If you have an existing gas/oil system remember boilers become less efficient the older they get.
 If your boiler is more than 15 years old you may want to consider upgrading to a more efficient model.

 You should have a fully controlled central heating system with the following features:

 - a programmer which allows you to set ‘on’ and ‘off’ times to suit your lifestyle

-- a room thermostat which will keep an even temperature in the home - it is recommended you set it to around 21 degrees celsius
+- a room thermostat which will keep an even temperature in the home - it's recommended you set it to around 21 degrees celsius

 - a cylinder thermostat which controls the hot water temperature in the cylinder, set at 60-65 degrees celsius